dsa-ou/allowed/README.md

 python allowed.py path/to/file.py path/to/notebook.ipynb ...
 ```
 This will list all disallowed constructs in the given files.
-If the file has a syntax error, it can't be parsed and hence it's not checked.
+If a Python file has a syntax error, it can't be parsed and hence it's not checked.

 For example, you can check the sample file and `allowed`'s code with:
 ```bash